US Expat Taxes for Americans Living in Russia– What You Need to Know

 If you had a total of at least US$10,000 in one or more foreign accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “Individuals conducting private activities including individual entrepreneurs, individuals who received income from which Russian income tax was not withheld and other specific categories of individuals are obligated to file a tax return.” – KPMG

 If you pay income tax in Russia, there are several exemptions that allow you to pay less or no income tax on the same income to the IRS.
 The main exemptions are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Russian resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Russia.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.

 The US and Russian governments share taxpayer info, and Russian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for tax evasion for expats are steep to say the least.